 Applications will be available April 2.

-Students will move directly into their first year housing assignments on Sunday, August 19 from 9am-3pm.
+Students will move directly into their first year housing assignments on move-in day.
 However, the program takes place in Special Interest Community (SIC) housing throughout the duration of CUE week.
-Therefore, academic year housing is not accessible from August 19 at 5pm (start of CUE) through August 26 at 12pm (end of CUE).
+Therefore, academic year housing is not accessible during CUE week.
 Students are instructed to pack a week’s worth of their belongings to take with them to the SIC house.

 All incoming first-year students from Barnard College, Columbia College, and Columbia Engineering are encouraged to apply.
 At this time, we are not accepting transfer students.